-My colleague here at INC is Ruth Les, fka as Jess Henderson, founder of Outsider: a theoretical practice expanding the consideration of offline culture and communication.
+My colleague here at INC is Jess Henderson, author of Offline Matters, and a founder of Outsider: a theoretical practice expanding the consideration of offline culture and communication.
 I’ve been subscribed to Outsider‘s newsletter for two years now, and the topics which Jess writes about are, well, life-containing.
 Smooth, funny and critical-to-inspire style of writing, charmed the souls of many.
 Why is it a good time to get to know Outsider?
 We can all agree that times as critical as Corona, don’t produce much inspiring online content.
 Burdened by media news, institutional live streams and competition of our digital selves, it is hard to see this crisis as a thriving opportunity.
 The question we are pondering over is: How to do nothing that hasn’t been capitalized yet?
 Without the aim to answer this question fully, there is a hopeful attempt to put a spotlight on the alternatives.

 M: Jess, the digital audience and I are so happy to have you here in our digital studio.
 I want to start talking about the core of Outsider.
 Which darkness did the idea shine from, and what urged you to engage yourself in a writing practice?